 Oh you want an arbitrator, do you?
 Let’s do it!

-If thou canst answer me, set thy words in order before me, stand up [like a man, you wuss!].
+If thou canst answer ME, set thy words in order before ME, stand up [like a man, you wuss!].
 Behold, I am according to thy wish in God’s stead: I also am formed out of the clay.

 But I’m taking God’s side – Prosecuting Attorney!